 The GBA regimen is far safer than bariatric surgery

-The Gastric Bypass ALTERNATIVE is far safer that bariatric surgery.
-There have been no reports that we are aware of serious side effects or complications resulting from use of the Gastric Bypass ALTERNATIVE.
+The Healthy Weight BOOTCAMP is far safer that bariatric surgery.
+There have been no reports that we are aware of serious side effects or complications resulting from use of the Healthy Weight BOOTCAMP.
 By comparison, bariatric surgery has a major complication rate, including need for additional surgery, of up to 20% of all patients.

 The GBA regimen is far cheaper than bariatric surgery

-The Gastric Bypass ALTERNATIVE is far cheaper than bariatric surgery.
-A sleeve gastrectomy, now the most common bariatric surgical procedure in the U.S., costs approximately $224 per percent excess weight loss.
-The Gastric Bypass ALTERNATIVE is 12 to 17 times cheaper when compared to a sleeve gastrectomy.
-When compared to a gastric bypass, with an average cost of $24,000, the Gastric Bypass ALTERNATIVE is 16 to 24 times cheaper.
+The Healthy Weight BOOTCAMP is 12 to 17 times cheaper when compared to a sleeve gastrectomy.
+When compared to a gastric bypass, with an average cost of $24,000, the Healthy Weight BOOTCAMP is 16 to 24 times cheaper.

 Limitations of this report and need for future studies

 This article represents a sampling of many users of the Healthy Weight BOOTCAMP and is not a formal statistical analysis or study.
 Additionally, the individual results were as reported by users and not independently verified.
 However, based on the promising initial results discussed in this article, we feel strongly that a more rigorous review of the Healthy Weight BOOTCAMP should be conducted and the results reported for commentary and outside review.